Head Elder - Noel Sterling

 Administrative Ministry: Dr. Steve Preddie

 We are chosen for service.
 We are here to serve others.
 If we don’t possess a servant’s attitude we are not qualified to serve.
 We should be leading servants.
 When we serve with Jesus we become His tools.
 Religious leaders are different from spiritual leaders.
 Religious leaders adopt an industrial theory of leadership which is selfish, events driven and based on competition.
 A spiritual leader serves regardless of position and adopts a transactional theory of leadership patterned after Jesus.
-He said, “The , for he has anointed me to bring Good News to the poor.
+He said, “The Spirit of the LORD is upon me, for he has anointed me to bring Good News to the poor.
 He has sent me to proclaim that captives will be released, that the blind will recover their sight and that the oppressed will be set free.”
 Luke 4:18.

 Servants, therefore, play a very important role.
 We must set a good example, because we represent Christ to the world, and we must always act with the mission in mind and be accessible to those in need.
 Remember!
 God doesn’t always call the equipped, but He always equips the ones he calls.